simonesilvestroni/m2m-website/_posts/2022-03-02-bandcamp-joins-epicgames.md

   - music distribution
   - streaming
 description: "Bandcamp CEO Ethan Diamond announces his company is joining Epic Games, the makers of Fortnite and Unreal Engine."
-excerpt: "Bandcamp joins Epic Games, the makers of Fortnite and Unreal Engine and champions for a fair and open Internet, says Bandcamp's CEO Ethan Diamond."
 ---
 I just got this email from Bandcamp, signed by its CEO Ethan Diamond: